bernie4375/FCL-potential-autoISF/README.md

 Please note that the key authors of autoISF original material do not have the time to review documents on this branch.
 Use on own risk.
 Refer to the original material.

 Especially when you aim at Full Closed Loop, observing necessary pre-requisites and safety measures is of very high importance.
-This is not sufficiently highlighted in the enclosed papers.
+This is not sufficiently highlighted in some enclosed papers.
 Refer to default branch!

      Disclaimer – Important to read and understand: